PavanRangani/docs/docs/prd/search/requirement.md

 - Icon for entity type (Contact or Company)
 - Shows tag like `Matched on Name`, `Matched on Phone number`, `Matched or Address` as secondary information in list item.
 In case of multiple matching tag shows `Matched on Name,Phone number & Address`
+- When matching is done on Name or Nick name (for contact) or Short name (for company), it will show `Matched on Name` tag
 - Shows tag for Archived/Deceased at right side.
   - When contact is Archived, it shows Archived as tag.
 When Individual is deceased it shows Deceased as tag.
 - On click of any record opens the view page/dialog of that entity.